ARUN3SH-27/BoostHacks2/README.md

 ### TypeMaster

 **TypeMaster** is a Python-based typing speed test application designed to help users improve their typing skills.
-Featuring a user-friendly GUI built with `tkinter`, this tool provides an engaging way to measure typing speed and accuracy.
+Featuring a user-friendly GUI built with `tkinter`, this tool provides an engaging way to measure typing speed and accuracy. thanks to all as this project has won for the best gaming hack in boosthacks II.

 #### Key Features:
 - **Random Sentences:** Includes a variety of sentences, including those with all letters of the alphabet, for comprehensive typing practice.